 To reach the Golden Gate Bridge you will take the trails through the abandoned military battery and stay on the one marked Coastal Trail as it goes under the bridge and then veer to the right when the trail splits to walk up to the Golden Gate Bridge Welcome Center.

-If you opted to do just either the bridge hike (2.4 miles round trip) or Lands End or both and opted to try your luck in the handful of pay parking lots along Lincoln Boulevard veer right toward Merchant Road that will lead you to Cranston Road and the walkway and the narrow street that goes under Highway 101 and the toll plaza and brings you to the Golden Gate Bridge Welcome Center.
+If you opt to do just either the bridge hike (2.4 miles round trip) or Lands End or both and opt to try your luck in the handful of pay parking lots along Lincoln Boulevard, veer right toward Merchant Road; that will lead you to Cranston Road and the walkway and the narrow street that goes under Highway 101 and the toll plaza and brings you to the Golden Gate Bridge Welcome Center.